Sauk Village, Illinois: Politics

 Harriet Kaminski (née Wiszowaty) made history in 1965, becoming the first woman to become a Village Trustee.
-She was followed by Alberta Goe (1965-1966), Catherine Moretti (1967-1968), and several other women.
+She was followed by Alberta Goe (1965–1966), Catherine Moretti (1967–1968), and several other women.
 Sauk Village currently has two women serving as Village Trustees.

 In 2009, Sauk Village elected its first African-American mayor, Lewis Towers, whose slate of candidates under the party banner Citizens for Progress would take office on May 12.
 After taking office, Towers and the new Village Board found that Sauk Village was facing its worst economic crisis in history with a $2 million budget deficit to plug and no funds in the coffers left over by the previous administration.
 The new administration saw some shake-ups as well with previous administrative appointees Police Chief Thomas Lachetta and Fire Chief Christopher Sewell retiring and resigning respectively.

 Further shakeups in 2010 included Mayor Towers' appointee as Chief of Police Frank Martin, who had the shortest tenure as Police Chief in village history (five months).
 The Village Board voted 4 to 2 to fire Martin following claims of racial discrimination.
 Martin, at age 75, the first African-American appointed Police Chief, was accused by several white police officers of mismanagement and holding officers to a higher standard than himself.
 Also allegedly fired because of the shakeup was the Mayor's Chief of Staff Burnetta Hill-Corely.
 The Chief of Staff position replaced the Village Manager when Towers was sworn in during 2009.

 Mayor Towers sees that times ahead will still be challenging but are "looking up".
 While the economic recession has hit Sauk Village hard in 2009, the village has managed to work through the challenges.

 Between 1990 and 2010 the demographic makeup of Sauk Village has changed from a predominantly white blue collar middle class community to a more racially integrated community.
 Numerous industrial construction projects which had hoped to bring jobs to the area had been halted in 2008 as one of the worst economic recessions began.

-Mayor Derrick Burgess, before his election as Mayor in April, 2017 proposed the Burgess Plan for Progress which was what he called the "roadmap toward a Pathway to Progress".
+Mayor Derrick Burgess, before his election as Mayor in April 2017 proposed the Burgess Plan for Progress which was what he called the "roadmap toward a Pathway to Progress".
 The Village Board of Trustees formally adopted his plan as the Strategic Plan for Progress.
 This was the Village's first Strategic Plan ever adopted by a Village Board.
 In 2017, the Village applied for and received a grant from the Chicago Metropolitan Agency for Planning to update their old Comprehensive Plan.
 Teska and Associates was chosen as the consultant for the plan which was completed in 2019.

 Election facts

+Elections are typically held in early April every 2 years. both Mayoral and Trustee elections happen every 4 years, with Trustee elections happening 2 years out of sync compared to Mayoral Elections.